General Mobile Radio Service: Licensing

 Any individual in the United States who is at least 18 years of age and not a representative of a foreign government may apply for a GMRS license by completing the application form, online through the FCC's Universal Licensing System.
 No exam is required.
 A GMRS license is issued for a 10-year term.

 The fee was reduced to $35 for all applicants on April 19, 2022.

 A GMRS individual license extends to immediate family members and authorizes them to use the licensed system.
 GMRS license holders are allowed to communicate with FRS users on those frequencies that are shared between the two services.
 GMRS individual licenses do not extend to employees.

 New GMRS licenses are being issued only to individuals.
 Prior to July 31, 1987, the FCC issued GMRS licenses to non-individuals (corporations, partnerships, government entities, etc.).
 These licensees are grandfathered and may renew but not make major modifications to their existing licenses.

 In any case, each GMRS station must be identified by transmission of its FCC-assigned call sign at the end of a transmission or a series of transmissions, and at least once every 15 minutes for a series lasting more than 15 minutes.
 The call sign may be spoken or sent with audible tones using Morse code.
 A repeater station handling properly identified transmissions of others is not required to send its own station identification.

 Range

 As with other UHF radio services, reliable range is considered to be line-of-sight and the distance to the radio horizon can be estimated based on antenna height.
-Theoretically, the range between two hand-held units on flat ground would be about one or two miles (about 1.5–3 km).
+Theoretically, the range between two hand-held units on flat ground would be about 1 or 2 mi.
 Mobile units might have a slightly farther range when mounted on a car roof.
-A GMRS repeater with an antenna mounted high above the surrounding terrain can extend the usable range to 20 miles or more (30+ km) depending on height.
+A GMRS repeater with an antenna mounted high above the surrounding terrain can extend the usable range to 20 mi depending on height.
 Obstructions such as hills, trees, and buildings will reduce range.
 Higher power does not give much increase in range although it may improve the reliability of communication at the limits of line-of-sight distance.